CourantEnCourant/git-katas/merge-mergesort/README.md

 ## The task

 1. Run `git branch` to see the two branches present
+- Done
 2. Merge `Mergesort-Impl` into `master`
+- Done
 3. Either:
    1. Solve the merge conflict with your favorite editor and finish the merge (`git status` will tell you what to do), **or**
    2. Use `git mergetool --tool=emerge` (for emacs fans) or `git mergetool --tool=vimdiff` (for vim fans) and finish the merge (`git status` will tell you what to do)
+- Done and tried to master vimdiff

 ## Relevant commands
 - `git branch`